How Much Does Obamacare Cost in Minnesota?

 Learn where Minnesota residents should go to get health plans under the Affordable Care Act (Obamacare) and how to get help with the application process.

-Four things Minnesota residents need to know about the Affordable Care Act (ACA or Obamacare), including whether you must get health insurance, how much it will cost, and how you can save money.
+Five things Minnesota residents need to know about the Affordable Care Act (ACA or Obamacare), including whether you must get health insurance, how much it will cost, and how you can save money.